-A: The purpose of LEAP is to deliberately develop language-enabled, cross-culturally competent Airmen across Air Force specialties to enhance the application of air power and fill global mission requirements.
-LEAP provides Airmen with the education and training required to reach desired proficiency levels with as little time away from their units and positions at a lower cost over an acceptable time period.
-LEAP selects willing and able Airmen, develops and sustains Language Regional Expertise and Culture (LREC) skills throughout a career, and postures them for utilization in assignments, contingencies, and deployments.
+A: The purpose of LEAP is to deliberately develop language-enabled, cross-culturally competent Airmen across Air and Space Force specialties to enhance the application of air and space power in order to fill global mission requirements.
+LEAP provides Airmen and Guardians with the education and training required to reach desired proficiency levels with as little time away from their units and positions at a lower cost over an acceptable time period.
+LEAP selects willing and able Airmen and Guardians, develops and sustains Language Regional Expertise and Culture (LREC) skills throughout a career, and postures them for utilization in assignments, contingencies, and deployments.